-- -a Each name is an indexed array variable (see Arrays above). - -A Each name is an associative array variable (see Arrays above). - -f Use function names only.

--i The variable is treated as an integer; arithmetic evaluation (see ARITHMETIC EVALUATION above) is performed when the variable is assigned a value.

-- -l When the variable is assigned a value, all upper-case characters are converted to lower-case.
-The upper-case attribute is disabled. - Give each name the nameref attribute, making it a name reference to another variable.
-That other variable is defined by the value of name.
-All references and assignments to name, except for changing the -n attribute itself, are performed on the variable referenced by name's value.
-The -n attribute cannot be applied to array variables. - -r Make names readonly.
+- -a Each name is an indexed array variable (see Arrays above). - -A Each name is an associative array variable (see Arrays above). - -f Use function names only. - -i The variable is treated as an integer; arithmetic evaluation (see ARITHMETIC EVALUATION above) is performed when the variable is assigned a value. - -l When the variable is assigned a value, all upper-case characters are converted to lower-case.
+The upper-case attribute is disabled. - -r Make names readonly.
 These names cannot then be assigned values by subsequent assignment statements or unset. - -t Give each name the trace attribute.
 Traced functions inherit the DEBUG and RETURN traps from the calling shell.
-The trace attribute has no special meaning for variables. - -u When the variable is assigned a value, all lower-case characters are converted to uppercase.
+The trace attribute has no special meaning for variables. - -u When the variable is assigned a value, all lower-case characters are converted to upper-case.
 The lower-case attribute is disabled. - -x Mark names for export to subsequent commands via the environment.

 Using '+' instead of '-' turns off the attribute instead, with the exceptions that $+\mathbf{a}$ may not be used to destroy an array variable and $+\mathbf{r}$ will not remove the readonly attribute.
 When used in a function, declare and typeset make each name local, as with the local command, unless the $-\mathbf{g}$ option is supplied.
-If a variable name is followed by =value, the value of the variable is set to value.
-The return value is 0 unless an invalid option is encountered, an attempt is made to define a function using $-\mathbf{f}$ foo=bar, an attempt is made to assign a value to an array variable without using the compound assignment syntax (see Arrays above), one of the names is not a valid shell variable name, an attempt is made to turn off readonly status for a readonly variable, an attempt is made to turn off array status for an array variable, or an attempt is made to display a non-existent function with $-\mathbf{f}$ .
+If a variable name is followed by = value, the value of the variable is set to value.
+The return value is 0 unless an invalid option is encountered, an attempt is made to define a function using $-\mathbf{f}$ foo=bar, an attempt is made to assign a value to a readonly variable, an attempt is made to assign a value to an array variable without using the compound assignment syntax (see Arrays above), one of the names is not a valid shell variable name, an attempt is made to turn off readonly status for a readonly variable, an attempt is made to turn off array status for an array variable, or an attempt is made to display a non-existent function with $-\mathbf{f}$ .

-dirs [-clpv][+n][-n]
+$\operatorname{dirs} [-\operatorname{clpv}] [+n] [-n]$